awsdocs/amazon-route53-docs/doc_source/specifying-rrset-conditions.md

 You can also create permissions that combine any of the granular permissions\.

 Use the IAM `Condition` element to implement a fine\-grained access control policy\.
 By adding a `Condition` element to a permissions policy, you can allow or deny access to records in Route 53 resource record sets, based upon your business requirements\.
 For example, your IAM policy can restrict access to individual DNS records in a hosted zone\.
-You then apply the policy to IAM users, groups, or roles that you create using the IAM console\.
+You then apply the policy to users, groups, or roles\.

 ## Normalizing the condition key values<a name="route53_rrset_conditionkeys_normalization"></a>